circonus-labs/circonus-cookbook/README.md

     * target - Hostname or IP to query.
 Defaults to node[:circonus][:target], which defaults to the node's guess_main_ip() according to NetInfo.
     * type - Type of check, like :resmon or :http
     * brokers - Array of broker names.
 Defaults to node[:circonus][:default_brokers]
+    * tags - Array of freeform strings to be used as tags in the web UI.
+Default [ ]
     * config - Hash of options specific to the check bundle type.
 See https://circonus.com/resources/api/calls#check_bundles

 Example: